Managing Remote Teams Successfully: Essential Advice from Our Nearshoring Experts

 Great communication is paramount

 You can, of course, delegate the task of regular communication to department leaders, but you should be having an occasional video call with those directly under your supervision.
-Video conference, face-to-face communication fills the void left by not being able to see or hear each other, as you and your team may have been accustomed.
+Face to face communication through video conferences fills the void left by not being able to see or hear each other as you and your team may have been accustomed to.
 In fact, a study conducted by Harvard Business Review found that 87% of remote employees feel a greater sense of connection when video conferencing.

 On top of that, employee recognition is essential.
 Any landmarks should still be celebrated accordingly, and even minor achievements should be recognized and praised in a way that makes team members feel appreciated.
 This will ultimately reduce turnover rates, and help sustain a happy and productive work relationship.